Obsidian-StudiosInc/ecrire/README.md

 Work is being done in the wltjr branch.
 Intended to be merged back into upstream, or forked worse case.

+## Known Issues
+- Search Previous button goes same direction as next, one way vs two way search
+- Crash opening files containing code, other than c source and header files
+- Wordwrap setting does not function till next release of EFL > 1.19.0

 ## About
 Ecrire is a basic text editor written in EFL for the Enlightenment desktop environment.
 It is intended to be a native EFL alternative to